Is your website optimized for search engines? Are you struggling with getting organic traffic to your eCommerce website?

 One of the common ways to build internal links is to add a “Related products” section on every product page.
 So, make sure you have added a “customer also bought/shopped ” section on your website.

 Another way to build internal links is to add breadcrumbs on your category and product pages.
-Breadcrumbs are the links at the top of the page which map the user journey to that specific page.
+Breadcrumbs are the links at the top of the page that map the user journey to that specific page.
 Here’s how it appears-

 - Home > Category > Product